puppetlabs/puppet-docs/source/puppet/4.5/reference/type.md

 <h3 id="sshkey-description">Description</h3>

 Installs and manages ssh host keys.
-At this point, this type only knows how to install keys into `/etc/ssh/ssh_known_hosts`.
+By default, this type will install keys into `/etc/ssh/ssh_known_hosts`.
+To manage ssh keys in a different `known_hosts` file, such as a user's personal `known_hosts`, pass its path to the `target` parameter.
 See the `ssh_authorized_key` type to manage authorized keys.

 <h3 id="sshkey-attributes">Attributes</h3>